quang04/Live-Logger/README.md

 # Live-Logger
-Live debug from current application
+Log data from currently application in real time using file data mapping